How to make log structures: Introduction

-Our point, again, is that it would be awkward to verify all this directly from the definition of log structure, or derive it ``off the shelf'' from the constructions and the statements in~\cite{MR2213573}.
-It is the independent geometric interpretation of the sheaf $(N_{Y_1} D)\otimes (N_{Y_2}D)$ as the product of normal bundles of $D$ in $Y_1, Y_2$ that makes the verification easy, by tracking the way normal bundles change under blow ups.
-Our construction of the sheaf $\shLS_Y$, given in \S~\ref{sec:construction} below, in the two-component case, immediately specialises to $(N_{Y_1} D)\otimes (N_{Y_2}D)$.
-In the general case of a gtc space $Y$, the construction is more involved, but it retains the geometric interpretation, making it easy, in many cases of interest, to construct log structures and log resolutions effectively.
+Our point, again, is that it would be awkward to establish these facts directly from the definition of log structure, and impossible to derive it off the shelf from the constructions and the statements in~\cite{MR2213573} (because that paper assumes that all components of $Y$ are toric varieties).
+It is the independent geometric interpretation of the sheaf $(N_{Y_1} D)\otimes (N_{Y_2}D)$ as the tensor product of normal bundles of $D$ in $Y_1, Y_2$ that makes the verification straightforward, by tracking the way that normal bundles change under blow ups.
+Our construction of the sheaf $\shLS_Y$, given in \S~\ref{sec:construction} below, in the two-component case immediately specialises to $(N_{Y_1} D)\otimes (N_{Y_2}D)$.
+In the general case of a \ggtc{} space $Y$, the construction is more involved, but it retains the geometric interpretation, making it possible, in many cases of interest, to construct log structures and log resolutions effectively.

-It is well-known that, when $Y$ is simple normal crossings, the sheaf $\shLS_Y$ is canonically isomorphic to $\shT^1_Y=\shExt^1_{\shO_Y} (\Omega^1_Y,\shO_Y)$, see Theorem~5.5 and Remark~5.1 in~\cite{MR4304077} for further references, and so $\shLS_Y$ is in fact a coherent sheaf in this case.
-However, this rather special situation is somewhat misleading because the joint compatibility condition for gluing $\shLS_Y$ from line bundles happens to be linear when $Y$ is normal crossing (or a product of normal crossing spaces) while in general it is a polynomial condition that results in a non-coherent sheaf, see for example \eqref{joint-cond-del-Pezzo}.
+It is well-known that, when $Y$ is simple normal crossings, the sheaf $\shLS_Y$ is naturally isomorphic to $\shT^1_Y=\shExt^1_{\shO_Y} (\Omega^1_Y,\shO_Y)$, see Theorem~5.5 and Remark~5.1 in~\cite{MR4304077} for further references, and so $\shLS_Y$ is in fact a coherent sheaf in this case.
+However, this rather special situation is somewhat misleading because the joint condition for gluing $\shLS_Y$ from line bundles happens to be linear when $Y$ is normal crossing (or a product of normal crossing spaces) while in general it is a polynomial condition that results in a non-coherent sheaf, see for example \eqref{joint-cond-del-Pezzo}.
 The precise form of this polynomiality was already shown in \cite[Theorem~3.22]{MR2213573} and in fact everything we do reduces to this explicit local description when choosing a log smooth chart of a compatible log structure.